Geography of Jersey: Planning and development control

 Land use is tightly controlled in Jersey, especially due to the high density population.
 The Planning Team of the Customer and Local Services Department manages planning applications, but approval is granted by the Planning Committee, made of States Members.

 The governing development plan for the island is the Island Plan, last published in 2011 and voted on by the States Assembly.
 The plan decides the overall vision for development on the island as well as issuing baseline planning guidance.
 The current Island Plan was issued in 2011 and revised in 2014.
 In 2021, the Island Plan is under review, with a bridging Island Plan expected to be in place from 2022.

 The Revised 2011 Island Plan is centred of three simple concepts of countryside protection, the wise use of resources and urban regeneration.
 It aims to meet most development needs in the existing built-up areas, especially the town of St Helier.

 Jersey has a single national park known as the Coastal National Park, formed of a number of separate areas.
 The park includes St Ouen's Bay, Gorey Common, the north and south-west coast and certain valleys such as St Catherine's Woods.
 It also includes the offshore reefs part of the Bailiwick.
 In the national park, most forms of development are not permitted.

 Jersey has a green belt policy known as the Green Zone.
 This consists of most rural areas on the island except the national park.
 There is a general presumption against development in the zone.
-According to the plan the policy has "vigourous" public support.
+According to the plan the policy has "vigorous" public support.